zvirja/NSubstitute.Community.Diagnostics/README.md

 # Sample

-Here is the sample of diagnostics you have:
+Here is the sample of diagnostics code and output.

 Code:
 ```c#